2020 is over and I can’t wait to share your top 10 Shiplap and Shells blog posts of the year. I’ll also share my favorite post as well.

 I’m looking forward to sharing more before & after posts with you in 2021.
 There were so many projects we have taken on since we moved into our home.
 I have so many great “before” pics, and know you will love them!!!

-My greenhouse is a favorite on the blog and on Instagram.
+My greenhouse is a favorite on the blog and Instagram.
 It makes me smile because it’s not the biggest greenhouse out there.
-In fact, I can’t even place any furniture inside.
+I can’t even place any furniture inside.
 But it serves a purpose and there is plenty of character and charm inside and out.

-I think the most favorite thing for people is the fact that my greenhouse and garden overlook the Puget Sound, which for those that don’t know, is a body of salt water that flows out to the Pacific Ocean.
+I think the most favorite thing for people is the fact that my greenhouse and garden overlook Puget Sound, which for those that don’t know, is a body of saltwater that flows out to the Pacific Ocean.

 My dahlias were in full force at the time of this post.
 I took these pictures the same week that Cottage Style Magazine came to photograph my garden for the spring issue.
 Now that was a lot of fun!!!

-This was the first DIY project my husband and I tackled and I think it actually turned out really well!
-You can also see more here on the chippy finish we added for character.
+This was the first DIY project my husband and I tackled and I think it turned out well!
+You can also see more here on the chippy finish we added for the character.